 For example, relaxation training and biofeedback at bedtime are used to reduce anxiety.
 These strategies help you better control your breathing, heart rate, muscles, and mood.

-CBT also works on replacing sleep anxiety with more positive thinking that links being in bed with being asleep.
-This method also teaches you what to do if you're unable to fall asleep within a reasonable time.
+CBT works on replacing sleep anxiety with more positive thinking that links being in bed with being asleep.
+This method also teaches you what to do if you're unable to fall asleep within a reasonable amount of time.